vinodpr1/flightAndSearchService/README.md

 ### city -> id, name, createdAt, updatedAt
 ### airport -> id, name, address, cityId, createdAt, updatedAt

+# Relationship between city and airport ->
+### city has many airport and airport can belongs to only one city (one to many)

  - Till now it's not synched with our database
  - To make in synch with database run `npx sequelize db:migrate`
  - create city repository in `src/repository/city-repository.js` to interact with models and write logic to CRUD and all (repository layer is responsible for DB interaction)